Our Future Path! A plan for a better world!

 First off, the more individuals who participate in a Pure Democracy, the less of a voice each of us has.
 It is simple math.
 If we give each of 12 individuals 5 minutes to talk, then that would just take an hour.
 If the number of individuals grows to 120, then we need 10 hours.
 If the number of individuals grows to 120 million, then we need 10 million hours.

 Given the size and complexity of our country in the modern world, we can see that most types of a Pure Democracy would not work well except maybe in some small local communities.
 However, a Deliberative Democracy might work, since it would only need a small sample of the population instead of everyone.
-That is, if we can find the individuals who have the right knowledge and will represent the interests of everyone, then it should work.
+That is, if we can find the individuals who have the right knowledge and who will represent the interests of everyone, then it could work.

 Representative Democracy